grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana Plugin.md

 ## Re-running cloud tests

 The k6 Cloud app for Grafana will also provide additional features to interact with your testing.
 To begin with, the application offers the possibility to launch an existing cloud test.
 Select the `Run test` button to start running the test on the k6 Cloud.
-You'll be able to visualize the test run immediately on Grafana.
+You can visualize the test run immediately on Grafana.

 ![k6 test overview](./images/06-Grafana-Plugin/k6_cloud_grafana_test_overview.png)